it12052/MyoPilot/README.md

 Current state: The application is able to controll the drone via keyboard, Xbox360 controller or Myo.

+Documentation can be found at [Implementing Gesture Control for a Quadcopter.pdf](https://github.com/it12052/MyoPilot/blob/master/Implementing%20Gesture%20Control%20for%20a%20Quadcopter.pdf)

 Requirements:
 * Windows Vista or newer because of the Xbox controller.
 Under Windows XP, you'll need special drivers for your Xbox 360 Controller.
 You can find them at this address : [XBox 360 Controller for Windows Software](http://www.microsoft.com/en-us/download/details.aspx?id=34001) (cited from XInputDotNet Project page)
 * [Myo Connect](https://www.thalmic.com/start/) installed (if you want to use myo)